International Dispute Resolution (Arbitration) Postgraduate Diploma (DL) is BEING SUSPENDED.

 - CCDM035 International Arbitration Award Writing (30 credits)

-Students must take a further 45 credits from the elective module list below (a minimum of 3 student is required for a module to run):
+Students must take a further 45 credits from the elective module list below (a minimum of three students are required for a module to run):

 - CCDD002 Alternative Dispute Resolution (45 credits)